Building entity views

 EntityViewCommand

-represents the command that should be executed on the EntityViewFactory
+The EntityViewCommand represents the command that should be executed on the EntityViewFactory to create the corresponding EntityView.

 Most often the command represents the form of a view where the request parameters are bound to.

-has 2 attributes: the (optional) entity DTO being bound and a map of named extensions.
+An EntityViewCommand has 2 attributes: the (optional) entity DTO being bound and a map of named extensions.

 Customizing view processing can be done by registering additional extensions that will be rendered and validated upon binding.

-will be validated for every state modifying request: web requests using POST, PUT, PATCH or DELETE.
+The EntityViewCommand will be validated for every state modifying request: web requests using POST, PUT, PATCH or DELETE.

-javadoc for a description of all available properties.
+Please refer to the EntityViewCommand javadoc for a description of all available properties.

 EntityViewFactory

-Every view is built by an EntityViewFactory
+Every view is built by an EntityViewFactory.

-is a stateless controller with 4 controller methods that are expected to be called in a specific order.
+An EntityViewFactory is a stateless controller with 4 controller methods that are expected to be called in a specific order.

 Please refer to the javadoc for an overview of the different controller methods and their purpose.